THOMASELOVE/431-minute-2026/README.md

 - Completed Minute Papers receive a grade of 8 to 10 out of a possible 10 points if completed before the Wednesday noon deadline.
 - Any Minute Paper completed late, but before Thursday at noon (i.e. within 24 hours) will receive a grade no higher than 7 out of 10.
 - After Thursday at noon, we will no longer accept Minute Paper submissions.
+- For details on how Minute Papers affect your course grade, see the [Syllabus](https://thomaselove.github.io/431-syllabus-2026/11_grading.html).

 The main website for the Fall 2026 version of the 431 course is found at <https://thomaselove.github.io/431-2026>.